Gulf buyers eye future purchases of Lockheed's F-35 jet

 “I‘m constantly telling the partners in the region that as their advocate, I‘m pushing (other officials) to look at it,” she said, underscoring the growing importance of building coalitions in the region and using common equipment.

-The U.S. government always reserves certain capabilities for its own use, but it also wants its partners to be ready to help conduct coalition operation, Grant said.
+In addition to U.S. policy guidelines that call for Israel to maintain a competitive military edge, the U.S. government always reserves certain capabilities for its own use, Grant said.
+At the same time, Washington also wants its partners to be ready to help conduct coalition operations.

 Boeing Co’s (BA.N) F-15 and Lockheed’s F-16 were approved for sale to Gulf countries about five years after Israel.